CharKeaney/lirc/lib/README.txt

 	   to the lookup table in lexer.h alongside an example lexeme for testing.

 	◇ The start of the input isn't being parsed?
 	  The parser is not yet suited for parsing declarations.
 This will soon be added and is one of the first places for expansion.
 Skip to the first function definition to resolve this for the time being.
 	  For what it is worth, a decent amount of that information (i.e. the OS of the target) is not relevant for code generation anyways.

 	◇ The very end of the input isn't being parsed?
 	   The parser is not yet suited for function attributes.
 	   This will soon be added and is one of the first places for expansion.
-Truncate the end in order to resolve this for the time being.
+Truncate the endin order to resolve this for the time being.

 	◇ The error message is not properly showing?
 	   This means for some reason the error has not been assigned a proper